Jesus: Don’t do what religion leaders do

 - 23:39 I’m telling you this, I’m leaving you now.
 The next time you see me it will be when you’re saying, ‘Here comes the one God approved.’”10

 Phylacteries, tefillin in Hebrew.
 Some Orthodox Jews still wear these boxes made of wood or leather strapped on their forehead or forearm.
-They do this because Moses told the Jews to memorize the laws of God: “Tie them to your hands and wear them on your forehead as reminders” (Deuteronomy 16:18 NLT).
+They do this because Moses told the Jews to memorize the laws of God: “Tie them to your hands and wear them on your forehead as reminders” (Deuteronomy 16:18 New Living Translation).

-Jews wore tassels to remind them to obey God’s laws: “You must put four tassels on the hem of the cloak with which you cover yourself—on the front, back, and sides” (Deuteronomy 22:12 NLT).
+Jews wore tassels to remind them to obey God’s laws: “You must put four tassels on the hem of the cloak with which you cover yourself—on the front, back, and sides” (Deuteronomy 22:12 New Living Translation).

 The Greek word can mean a master, teacher, guide, or leader.